282 Corning Drive "Driftwood"

 Robert and Katherine Bulkley purchased the four-acre lot at the northwest end of Corning June 14, 1917, from the Standard Land Company and built a twenty-room tan Spanish Mediterranean stucco home designed by Meade & Hamilton in 1926.

 The design of the 24-room home is notable because the lake could be viewed from virtually every room in the house.
 The spacious great hall that ran centrally from the front to the back of the house as a way to provide not only a panoramic view but direct access across the outdoor terrace to the front lawn and the lakeshore.
 Off the center hall was the formal living room with a marble-framed fireplace and oversized windows offering a lake view.

 A stunning library was also off the center hallway at the front of the house.
-The oak paneling and the fireplace were transported by Bulkley from the family home at 2926 Euclid Avenue.
+Bulkley transported the oak paneling and the fireplace from the family home at 2926 Euclid Avenue.
 A black marble fireplace and dark chestnut walls made the library feel darker than the breezy living room.

 A formal dining room at the back of the house and the smaller breakfast room had views of the lake.
 The second floor was accessible by front and back stairways.
 An elevator ran from the basement to the second floor.
-Five suites on the second floor, with four facing the lake, had their own bath or a sitting room or both.
-The third floor with three smaller bedrooms and a shared bath were for the servants.
+Five suites on the second floor, with four facing the lake, had their bath or a sitting room or both.
+The third floor with three smaller bedrooms and a shared bathroom was for the servants.

 The home was furnished with 15th and 16th-Century Italian furniture.
-The antique pieces were bought by Robert’s mother in Europe for her Paris apartment.
-It had been reported that certain walls were scaled to the exact size of the heirloom tapestries they were to accommodate.
+Robert’s mother bought the antique pieces in Europe for her Paris apartment.
+Certain walls were scaled to the exact size of the heirloom tapestries they were to accommodate.